RohanPatil01/LeetCode-SQL-Practice/README.md

 - **Questions:** Contains SQL question descriptions from LeetCode.
 - **Solutions:** Includes solutions to the SQL questions, each accompanied by explanations where necessary.
-- **Contributing:** Guidelines for contributing to this repository.
-- **License:** Information about the licensing of the content in this repository.

 ## 🎯 How to Use

 1. **Browse Questions:** Explore the `Questions` directory to find SQL questions categorized by topic or difficulty level.
 2. **Review Solutions:** Check out the `Solutions` directory to find corresponding solutions to the questions.
 Each solution is provided with comments or explanations where applicable.
-3. **Contribute:** If you have solutions to add or improvements to make, please refer to the `Contributing` guidelines.

-## 🤝 Contributing

-We welcome contributions from the community to make this repository more comprehensive and helpful.
-If you have solutions to share or want to improve existing ones, please follow the guidelines outlined in the `Contributing` document.

-## 📜 License

-This repository is licensed under the [MIT License](LICENSE).
-By contributing to this repository, you agree to abide by the terms of this license.

 ## 📣 Feedback and Suggestions

-If you have any feedback, suggestions, or ideas to improve this repository, feel free to open an issue or reach out to the repository maintainers.
+If you have any feedback, suggestions, or ideas to improve this repository, feel free to open an issue or reach out to me.